The Royal Seabathing Apartment

 The ground floor apartment is tastefully decorated in neutral colours with oak flooring throughout the hall, dining and living areas.
 The white shaker kitchen benefits from granite worktops, washing machine, dishwasher, fridge freezer, oven with gas hob and microwave, with views to the formal courtyard garden at the front.

 French doors opening onto the formal courtyard, from dining area which seats 6 people (plus highchair available).
 Living room with two sofas, coffee table, TV with Freeview, DVD.
 Broadband Wifi freely available and docking station for your iPod.
-French doors open out onto the back privately owned terrace.
+French doors open onto the back privately owned terrace.

 Outside terrace, rattan table and chairs (4 seated).
-Rattan corner sofa, soak up the sunshine whilst enjoying the views of westbrook bay's sandy beach.
+Rattan sofa, soak up the sunshine whilst enjoying the views of westbrook bay's sandy beach.
 Children's small table and 2 chairs with umbrella.

 The family bathroom has all white furnishings - bath, sink, w.c. and heated towel rail with underfloor heating.
 The master bedroom has a double bed, chest of drawers, wardrobe and French doors leading to outside privately owned terrace.
 It also benefits from an ensuite consisting of shower, w.c. and sink and underfloor heating.
 The second double bedroom consists of a triple bed, double bed at the bottom, single bed at the top.
 Travel cot available.
 This apartment is terrific for families!